data-driven-forms/react-forms/packages/react-form-renderer/README.md

 Unlike the layout components, the form fields are completely customizable, and the implementation is restricted to only one rule.
 In order to correctly change the form state, you have to use provided `input` and `meta` props to your input fields.
 These objects provide functions like `onChange`, `onBlur`, error messages, valid state and more.
 Again you should probably read more about that in the [React Final Form docs](https://github.com/final-form/react-final-form#field--reactcomponenttypefieldprops).

-Some of the component types are wrapped in the Field component [by default](#assign-field-provider) and if you need to use different component type, you can pass it as a prop by adding the `assignFieldProvider: true` attribute to the field.

 In an example below you can see an implementation of a simple input component using both predefined component type and a custom one.

 ```JSX